 History, Mission & Values

-St. George Episcopal School provides exceptional academic preparation in an inclusive Christian community that fosters love and respect for God, self, and others.
+St. George Episcopal School provides exceptional academic, physical, creative, and spiritual development in an inclusive Christian community that cultivates love, service, curiosity, and respect for God, self, and others.

 St. George Episcopal School was founded as the Pilgrim School.
 The first classes, held at the Pilgrim Congregational Church, were kindergarten classes for children ages three to five years old.
 That initial choice to focus on the formative years of education is the same one we make today.
 Because children’s cognitive abilities and patterns are most easily influenced and molded between age four and puberty, concentration on this core age group is vital.